Sports Coach Logo Sports Coach Training Principles Fitness Components

 (c) Just trying to finish without any thought of running faster

-Although positive and negative vibes are at opposite ends of the spectrum, they are all related to emotions, and everyone experiences these at varying times and in differing degrees.
-Indeed, this is normal in accounting for shifts between anxiety and excitement or boredom and relaxation as one constantly reverses between telic and paratelic states.
+Although positive and negative vibes are at opposite ends of the spectrum, they are all related to emotions, and everyone experiences these at varying times and degrees.
+Indeed, this is normal in accounting for shifts between anxiety and excitement or boredom and relaxation as one constantly reverses telic and paratelic states.
 Post competition, one of the most common emotions you will see this summer, and hopefully from British athletes, is when they stand proudly on top of the podium in the Olympic stadium.
 They are delighted, vibrant, and relaxed, yet they are invariably reduced to a blubbering mess when the National Anthem begins!
 Why is this?
-Is it because they are so patriotic that it only takes a few bars of "God Save The Queen" to render them to jelly or is it perhaps that all of the sacrificial training.
-Nomadic lifestyle has come to fruition, and something within is just saying, "you have done it, and it was worth all the proverbial blood, sweat, and tears?"
+Is it because they are so patriotic that it only takes a few bars of "God Save The Queen" to render them to jelly, or is it perhaps all of the sacrificial training?
+A nomadic lifestyle has come to fruition, and something within is just saying, "You have done it, and it was worth all the proverbial blood, sweat, and tears?"

 I am sure many athletes have experienced the phenomenon of the hairs standing up on the back of their necks or a shiver running down their spine when they enter the home straight in front of a rapturous full stadium, be it English Schools or Olympic Games and that goes for the watching coach and parent too!
-Sometimes even a tear is shed as the finishing line approaches and especially at the end of a Marathon when victory or a big PB is about to be recorded.
-Emotions will be in full view this summer at the greatest show on earth and a myriad of sentiments will be apparent to onlookers with tears of joy and sadness along with expressions of delight, anger, and frustration.
-These emotions need to be controlled during competition and who cares what an athlete does once they have achieved their goal - the more emotion the better as far as the TV commentator or spectator is concerned - it is all part of the theatre of sport.
+Sometimes, even a tear is shed as the finishing line approaches, especially when victory or a big PB is about to be recorded at the end of a marathon.
+Emotions will be fully viewed at the most incredible show on earth this summer.
+A myriad of sentiments will be apparent to onlookers, including tears of joy and sadness and expressions of delight, anger, and frustration.
+These emotions need to be controlled during competition, and who cares what an athlete does once they have achieved their goal - the more emotion, the better as far as the TV commentator or spectator is concerned - it is all part of the theatre of sport.

-Interestingly, as part of the survey, the mind-sets during a competition differed greatly when performing well as opposed to poor performance.
-In terms of running, emotions were also diverse from event-to-event (800m-Marathon), and the mind-sets of some poor performance athletes were admittedly absurd, but relevant: thinking about 'socialising', past/future lifestyle events, considerations of never running again.
-This is clear evidence of counter-productive 'mental dissociation' in the extreme.
+Interestingly, as part of the survey, the mindsets during a competition differed significantly when performing well instead of poor performance.
+In terms of running, emotions were also diverse from event to event (800m-Marathon), and the mindsets of some poor performance athletes were admittedly absurd but relevant: thinking about 'socialising', past/future lifestyle events, and considerations of never running again.
+It is clear evidence of counter-productive 'mental dissociation' in the extreme.
 However, the three most consistent responses are listed below:

 Event Good Performance Poor Performance